ConnorUnwin/DPD-Hack-Day-2019/README.md

 - Spock Wins = [4] [2] OR [4] [0]

 ### Constructing a 2d Array
-Using this to hold each of pair of winning combinations.
+Using this array to hold each of pair of winning combinations.
 ```javascript
 var winningCombinations = [[0,1], [0,3], [1,2], [1,4], [2,3], [2,0], [3,4], [3,1], [4,2], [4,0]];
 ```